laempy/pyoints/README.md

 ![logo](figures/logo_pyoints.png)

-``Pyoints`` is a python library to conveniently process and analyze point cloud data, voxels and raster images.
+``Pyoints`` is a python package to conveniently process and analyze point cloud data, voxels and raster images.
 It is intended to be used to support the development of advanced algorithms for geo-data processing.